 Then I was sorry and he was sorry and we hugged and went back to the exhausting horribleness of doing nothing very tensely.

 With the new week we were given a double room just off the ward to sleep in.
-It was so much more than we expected.
+It felt like luxury.

 On Tuesday morning her ECG showed more normal rhythm, so they decided we could be moved to Cardiology; this was very good news.

-A friend offered to bring supplies, we’d had so many kind offers from people I hadn’t seen for decades.
+A friend offered to bring supplies; we’d had so many kind offers from people I hadn’t seen for decades.
 I agreed just so I would have a reason to make me take a break.
 We drank coffee and I tried not to cry.
 Her daughter was running around just as Esme should have been.
-It was so good to see her, but so hard too.
+It was so good to see her, but so hard to see such normality.

 Esme’s new room was right off the nurse’s station.
-It had a single bed in it, so one of us could stay with her, and its own bathroom.
+It had a single bed in it, so one of us could stay with her overnight, and its own bathroom.
 It was homely and warm and less clinical.
-The rules were less strict, the care was more human, this was a place to get better rather than just survive.
+The rules were less strict, the care was more human, this was a place to get better, not just survive.

-I was woken at seven by the doctor wanting to take a blood sample and I jumped a mile in a comical fashion; and so another day of tests and waiting loomed.
+My day began when I jumped at a voice in the room.
+The doctor had come to take another blood sample – it was a wonder she had any left; and so another day of tests and waiting loomed.

-She just lay there and barely objected to the needle, the fight in her that she’d had when we first arrived on Saturday was long gone.
+She just lay there and barely objected to the needle, the fight in her was long gone.

 We found a DVD player, she cuddled up on my lap, and we watched stupid films.
 She still wouldn’t say much but I managed to taunt her into saying a few words by showing her photos of her siblings and saying the wrong names.
 Her need to correct me overcame her sickness – it was such a relief to hear her voice.